These are major tourist attractions, even if they host public institutions.

 This is the second largest hall and with its 92 m height is the highest one.

-Opposite to the gold leafed eagle and Romania’s coats of arms there is a space for the orchestra he wished to keep him calm.
+Opposite to the gold leafed eagle and Romania’s coats of arms there is a space.

-From its balcony Ceausescu wished to keep his speeches in front of the people gathered in the Constitution Square.
+From its balcony he wished to keep his speeches in front of the people gathered in the Constitution Square.